 Conscious of the perception that Howard treats his professional life as an interlude between moments of having fun, he said “I have been doing this since I was three years old.
 I want to win.
 I don’t want to finish my career and not be up on that podium.”
 He said that after his last season in Houston ended in disaster.
 He also said, “I want to be better than I am now.”

 What Dwight Howard really wants is history to be rewritten.
 He wants 2009 all over again and for the pendulum that marks careers to stop swinging in the negative direction.
-The affection he seeks once more he could have if he was honest with those fans who have turned their back on him.
+The affection he seeks he could have if he was honest with those fans who have turned their back on him.
 When asked a question, answer it.
 Don’t p.r. it to death.
-We all know he was opting out in Houston, that a divorce was pending.
-We all know he couldn’tn’t stand James Harden’s game.
+We all knew he was opting out in Houston, that a divorce was pending.
+We all know he couldn’t stand James Harden’s game.
+We all know he was pissed when Mike Budenholzer sat him in the 4th quarter during the playoffs.
 Why front?
 Why act like we are the fools for even bringing it all up?
 If you want us back, respect that we are not stupid.
 But that is not the Dwight Howard way.
 He wants what he can’t have and he wants what he can have but that is not how the world works.
 You gain something.
 You lose something.
 In Howard’s case, he has lost a lot.

 Charlotte has their turn at the Dwight Howard mystery.
+So far, so good.
 If they solve it, they will be better than three NBA teams before them.
 They may in fact be miracle workers.

 photo via llananba